Antony (2023 film): Plot

 Antony Anthrapper is a ruthless gangster who accidentally kills a local goon named Xavier and becomes the guardian of Xavier's daughter, Ann Maria, an aggressive college student trained in MMA.
 Antony and Maria's presence in each other's lives reforms their violent ways until a forgotten foe named Tarzan arrives to finish them.
 Antony and Maria set out to overcome the threat using violent ways to lead a peaceful life.

 Production

 Development

 The film marks the second collaboration between Joju George and Joshiy after Porinju Mariam Jose (2019).
-Apart from Joju George, Joshiy retained Nyla Usha, Chemban Vinod Jose, and Vijayaraghavan, who were part of Porinju Mariam Jose.
+From the Porinju Mariam Jose team, Joshiy also retained Nyla Usha, Chemban Vinod Jose, and Vijayaraghavan.
 Kalyani Priyadarshan was signed to play the role of a professional boxer in the film.
 The story and screenplay are written by Rajesh Varma who previously worked in Upacharapoorvam Gunda Jayan (2022) and Life of Josutty (2015).
 Einstin Zac Paul produced the film under his banner Einstin Media.
 The film's title launch and pooja were held at Crowne Plaza hotel in Kochi on 14 April 2023.

 Filming

 Principal photography began on 5 May 2023 with a pooja ceremony.
-Vellikulam, Vagamon and parts of Tamil Nadu were the important shooting locations.
+Vellikulam, Vagamon and parts of Tamil Nadu were the main shooting locations.
 The filming wrapped up on 27 August 2023 in Erattupetta after a 70-day shoot.